abhinav-94/docsApp/README.md

 ---------------------FOR SETTING UP THE APPLICATION--------------------------------

 1) Please start a local mysql server on the default port.
+   I have given my connection details in the mysql.js file to establish the connection and then have created table through sqlOps.js file.
+Please give your local connection details to establish the connection.
 2) Run node server.js to start the backend server.
 3) You can access the urls by going to localhost:3000/customerApp.html